isomerpages/nlb-curiocity/_jurong/Jurong New Town.md

 ### **Development of Jurong New Town**

 Although the rapid development of Jurong industrial estate had created a steady supply of jobs, it made little headway in attracting people to live there.
 One factor was due to the perception of its location that it stands locked in a distant corner of the island, too far from everything else.
-To address this, measures were taken from the late 1960s to not only build more housing in Jurong, but also shops, social amenities and recreation spaces.
+To address this, measures were taken from the late 1960s to not only build better housing in Jurong, but also supplement it with shops, social amenities and recreation spaces.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/2d17e4ed-1162-11e3-83d5-0050568939ad

 The Jurong Town Corporation (JTC) was the agency that spearheaded the effort to improve the attractiveness of Jurong as a housing estate.  for building and maintaining flats in 1969, and began to build executive and three-room flats to provide a wider array of housing choices.

 https://www.nas.gov.sg/archivesonline/photographs/record-details/ef38f1db-1161-11e3-83d5-0050568939ad